auth0/docs/articles/cms/wordpress/configuration.md

 * **Cache Time (in minutes):** How long the JWKS information should be stored.
 Option name is `cache_expiration`.

-* **WordPress Login Enabled:** Provides a few different ways to access the core WordPress login page.
+* **Original Login Form on wp-login.php:** Provides ways to access or block the core WordPress login page.
 Option name is `wordpress_login_enabled`.
 Login page code option name is `wle_code`.
+  * **Never** will not allow the core WordPress login form to display.
-  * **Show link** will display a link to the WordPress core login form directly below the Auth0 embedded one on `wp-login.php`.
+  * **Via a link under the Auth0 form** will display a link to the WordPress core login form directly below the Auth0 embedded one on `wp-login.php`.
 The login page can also be accessed directly by adding `?wle` to the login URL.
-  * **"wle" present** will allow the login page to be accessed directly by adding `?wle` to the login URL.
+  * **When "wle" query parameter is present** will allow the login page to be accessed directly by adding `?wle` to the login URL.
 This will bypass the Universal Login Page redirect.
-  * **"wle" with code** will allow the login page to be accessed directly by adding `?wle=` plus a code to the login URL.
+  * **When "wle" query parameter contains specific code** will allow the login page to be accessed directly by adding `?wle=` plus a code to the login URL.
 The code is generated automatically and will be shown below the controls for this setting.
 This will bypass the Universal Login Page redirect.
-  * **No** will reject all requests to use the core WordPress login form on the `wp-login.php` page.

 * **Allow Signups:** User signup will be available only if the WordPress *Anyone can register* option is enabled.
 You can find this setting under **Settings > General > Membership**.